How to securely access your Synology NAS drive with Enclave¶

 , this causes DSM to pass the --privileged

-(Perform various network-related operations) and --device /dev/net/tun
+(perform various network-related operations) and --device /dev/net/tun

-(Allows devices to run inside the container).
+(allows virtual network devices to run inside the container).

 Before clicking Next